File format recommendations

 If you are not familiar with COG or GeoTIFF generation, it is recommended to format your GeoTIFF files using a recent version of GDAL to ensure that they are compliant:

-gdal_translate world.tif world_webmerc_cog.tif -of COG
+gdal_translate world.tif world_webmerc_cog.tif -of COGOrganising spatiotemporal multi-band datasets

 Many datasets have multiple bands (or ‘variables’), or have a date associated with them.
 The general recommendation is to store a single band per GeoTIFF file and to create STAC items with one asset per band.
 This layout is commonly used by many other datasets and avoids the complexities of multi-band GeoTIFF files, which can be challenging to use.